magento-research/pwa-buildpack/docs/PWADevServer.md

 PWA development has a couple of particular needs:

 - The host must be _secure_ and _trusted_ to allow ServiceWorker operation
 - The host must be _unique_ to prevent ServiceWorker collisions

-Furthermore, Magento PWAs are Magento 2 themes running on Magento 2 stores, so they need to proxy backend requests to the backing store in a customized way.
+urthermore, Magento PWAs are Magento 2 themes running on Magento 2 stores, so hey need to proxy backend requests to the backing store in a customized way.

-`PWADevServer` handles all these needs:
+PWADevServer` handles all these needs:

 - Creates and caches a custom local hostname for the current theme
 - Adds the custom local hostname to `/etc/hosts`   🔐
 - Creates and caches an SSL certificate for the custom local hostname
 - Adds the certificate to the OS-level keychain so browsers trust it  🔐
 - Customizes the `webpack-dev-server` instance to:
   - Proxy all asset requests not managed by Webpack to the Magento store
   - Emulate the public path settings of the Magento store
   - Automatically switch domain names in HTML attributes
   - Debug or disable ServiceWorkers

 *The 🔐  in the above list indicates that you may be asked for a password at this step.*